Skip to content

 To use FQs for the Feature Inside Geese - Fabric A, you will be cutting the strips the same width as the pattern provides but instead of by WOF (Width of Fabric), they will be cut to 18.5" long.

-Each FQ will provide you (6) 18.5" long strips.
+Each FQ will provide you (6) 18.5" long strips, you may not need all 6, it depends on what you are making.
 And you need (2) of these strips plus the (2) Background Inside Geese - Fabric B strips cut to 18.5" length to make (2) Large Inside Geese Squares.
 (Fig D)

 Once you have sewn your strips together to make a strip set 18.5" long, you will cut the strip into (2) Large Inside Geese Squares (Fig D).